usds/website-redesign/README.md

 Blogging
 ---
-The U.S. Digital Service blog is currently maintained on Medium.
-This website provides summaries of the most recent posts.
+The Fellows program's blog posts are currently maintained on Medium in a publication called Civiqueso (this is shared with other folks throughout the city).
+Medium provides summaries of the most recent posts.
 When we publish a new post, we must also create a new blog summary.
-The `Blog` summary page is automatically generated from individual blog summary Markdown files in the `_blog_summaries` folder.
+The `Civiqueso` summary page is automatically generated from individual blog summary Markdown files in the `_blog_summaries` folder.

 To create a new blog summary:
 ----